misemind/task-management/readme.md

 On the backend, the same NestJS service listens (or subscribes) to the Kafka topic and processes these batches one by one.

 Note: This Kafka subscription for batch processing could be handled in a separate NestJS service for better separation of concerns.
 However, for simplicity and ease of management, we have implemented the subscription within the same NestJS project.

+### Testing

+This project includes unit and integration tests written using the Jest testing framework for both React and NestJS applications.

+React: Test cases cover the majority of the key components and functionality within the React frontend.
+NestJS: The backend also includes Jest-based tests for many core functionalities and services.